porschesun/Learning-Tracker/README.md

 # Learning-Tracker
-tracking my progress learning Python, SQL, and data analysis skills.
+# Learning-Tracker
+Repository to track my progress transitioning to a data analyst role.
+Contains weekly logs, code snippets, and notes for Python, SQL, Tableau, and more.